Audits of accredited and registered Rail Transport Operators (RTOs) are a proactive measure and a key activity of ONRSR to:

 The frequency and extent of the audits are determined through a risk-based approach, using available rail safety data, intelligence, and inspection and investigation findings.
 Audits are programmed as part of ONRSR’s planned work program or may be triggered in response to a specific safety incident or emerging safety issue.

-While typically directed towards accredited RTOs, contractors and other Rail Safety National Law duty-holders may also be subject to audits.
+While typically directed towards accredited RTOs, contractors and other RSNL duty-holders may also be subject to audits.

-Audits are conducted by rail safety officers, one of which will be identified as the lead officer who will manage the conduct of the audit and will be identified as ONRSR’s primary contact for the RTO in regard to the audit.
+Audits are conducted by rail safety officers, one of which will be identified as the lead officer who will manage the audit and will be identified as ONRSR’s primary contact for the RTO in regard to the audit.

 Key steps within the ONRSR audit process are: